haskell-serbia/tutorials/dependent_types.md

 _Why_ ?

-Dependent types help to form a proof of the most critical properties in our program in the form of very specific types that ensure those invariants.
-They enable us to "lift" terms to the type level.
+Dependent types help to form a proof that the most critical properties in our program work the way we want them and all that in compile time.
+We form very specific types that ensure all invariants program can have work properly.

+They enable us to _lift_ terms to the type level and have types be dependent on them.
 Languages like Idris Agda or Coq support dependent types natively and Haskell has certain extensions that help us to simulate them.

 We will go trough different steps in explaining dependent types in Haskell: